ArchDK/Zoom-Join-Bot/README.md

 # Zoom Join Bot
-This is a python bot to join zoom call
+This is a python bot to join zoom call.

-Input must be made manually, later I will add integration with calender and csv
+Input must be made manually, later I will add integration with calender and csv.

-It cannot open if the user is fullscreen.
+It cannot open if the user is in fullscreen.

-Path is set in appdata roaming, if user installed somewhere else, user must change the path.
+Path is set in appdata roaming.
+If user installed somewhere else, user must change the path.